Family tree: Thomas Cheshire descendants

 Sam’s main skill was in the control and welfare of horses, which he learned in his occupation as a farm worker.
 The British Army had a stock of 800,000 horses at the start of the war, but lost over 500,000 – killed and maimed by Artillery and machine-gun fire.
 Cavalry was still at that time believed by the British to be the best way to conduct a war.

-Pregnant for the seventh time in 1899 with Richard John Cheshire (who died at a few months old), Eleanor ended up in Atcham Union workhouse at Cross Houses in the parish of Berrington with her three boys.
+Pregnant again in 1899 with Richard John Cheshire (who died at a few months old), Eleanor ended up in Atcham Union workhouse at Cross Houses in the parish of Berrington with her three boys.

 And from Cross Houses Workhouse